Assad arrest warrant: ‘Hope and pain’ for Syrian chemical attack survivors

 ‘Don’t suffocate truth’

-The horror of the chemical attacks has never left Mahmoud Buwaydani, even years after he became a refugee in Turkey.
+The horror of the chemical attacks has never left Mahmoud Bwedany, even years after he became a refugee in Turkey.

 The college student was 16 years old when the massacre occurred.
 “We were accustomed to bombing, but this was different because of the number of victims and the type of weapons that were not often used at the time,” he said.

-Buwaydani learned of the arrest warrant against al-Assad with mixed feelings, he said.
+Bwedany learned of the arrest warrant against al-Assad with mixed feelings, he said.
 “I felt hope that we would be able to prosecute the criminals and pain over the memories which came back to me.”

-After being forcibly displaced to the north of Syria in 2018, Buwaydani began work to combat government propaganda and misinformation about the crimes he had witnessed, especially the chemical massacre.
+After being forcibly displaced to the north of Syria in 2018, Bwedany began work to combat government propaganda and misinformation about the crimes he had witnessed, especially the chemical massacre.

 He volunteered with the “Don’t Suffocate the Truth” campaign, which works to raise awareness of what happened in Ghouta and to tell the stories of victims and witnesses through its platforms.
-Buwaydani hasn’t lost hope, he said.
+Bwedany hasn’t lost hope, he said.
 “We hope that we will have true accountability for those responsible.”

 Other Syrian human rights organisations have also worked to file lawsuits in European courts and to support international efforts to hold the regime and those responsible for war crimes accountable.